Ohio Defective Products Lawyers

 Ohio Revised Code § 2315.18(B)(3) does provide a “damage cap” exception for cases in which noneconomic losses are for permanent and substantial physical deformity, loss of use of a limb, or loss of a bodily organ system, or permanent physical functional injury that permanently prevents the injured person from being able to independently care for self and perform life-sustaining activities.

-Contact a Columbus Defective Products Attorney Today
+Contact an Ohio Defective Products Attorney Today

-Did you sustain catastrophic injuries or was your loved one killed after using a dangerous or defective product in Columbus or a surrounding area of Ohio?
+Did you sustain catastrophic injuries or was your loved one killed after using a dangerous or defective product in Columbus, Mansfield, or a surrounding area of Ohio?
 If so, contact an experienced legal team that has the skill and resources to take on the product’s manufacturer and secure compensation for you.

 Rinehardt Injury Attorneys is the answer to your personal injury.
 Our team of attorneys and case managers have represented clients in in Columbus and throughout central and north central Ohio for years.
 We treat every new client as if they were part of our family by providing clear communication, building a strong relationship, and using our experience to provide legal guidance that’s in their best interests.
 We offer free consultations with no obligation, so don’t hesitate to contact our team about your legal matter.